Cody Willis: Departure and reintroduction

 Frid's departure occurred during a revamp of Neighbours following a decline in ratings.
 Network Ten's executive John Holmes planned to introduce new characters, including Rachel Blakely and Scott Michaelson as Cody's siblings Gaby Willis and Brad Willis.
 Ian Williams, who played Cody's eldest brother Adam Willis, was also due to depart.
 Frid said that there was a lot of interest in renewing her contract, yet she chose to leave to study for her VCE.
 Her Principal told her that the school could not support her if she wanted to continue with Neighbours and take her VCE.
 Frid made her on-screen departure on 30 July 1991, as Cody leaves for America on a student exchange trip.

-The character was reintroduced in 1993.
+The character was reintroduced during the episode broadcast on 1 December 1993.
 Frid was not asked to return and producers decided to recast the role.
 Peta Brady was a full-time student at Sydney University when she won the role of Cody.
 Brady said she was "delighted" to play Cody when Frid was not available.
 She understood that some viewers might find the changes to the character "odd", but she hoped that they would not take too long to accept her.
 Brady also commented "Cody's an interesting character and has a few surprises in store."
 Critics and viewers immediately noted the physical differences between Brady and Frid.
 Sue Malins of the Daily Mirror also observed that it was not just the character's looks that the producers had taken liberties with, as she calculated that Cody's age when she left meant that she should have been past school age, but Cody enrols in Erinsborough High upon her return.
 A spokesperson told Malin: "A certain amount of dramatic licence has been taken to bring her back into year 12 at the school."
 Cody's first day at the school causes "havoc" among the male students, who organise a competition to see who will date her first.
 However Cody swears off men, after revealing that her American boyfriend broke up with her to date her best friend.
 Malins said that a "heartbroken" Cody came home for a fresh start.